Liam-Tomas/sfpd_theft_project/README.md

 #### `theft_incident_probability.py`

-- **Description**: Calculates and visualizes the probability of theft incidents within each grid cell of San Francisco.
+- **Description**: Calculates and visualizes the relative rate of theft incidents within each grid cell of San Francisco.
 The key output of this script is a heatmap, which is later integrated into the `LeafletMap` React component for interactive web visualization.
 - **Features**:
   - **Data Preparation**: It begins by loading the incident data from a CSV file into a pandas DataFrame.
 The script cleans the data, particularly focusing on latitude and longitude values, by dropping rows where these values are missing.
   - **Creation of GeoDataFrame**: The script converts the cleaned data into a GeoDataFrame.
 This is crucial for spatial analysis as it facilitates operations based on geographic location.